remix-run/react-router/docs/api/components/NotFoundRoute.md

 API: `NotFoundRoute` (component)
 ===============================

-When a parent's url partially matches, but none of the children do, a `NotFoundRoute` will be matched and its handler rendered at any level of your route/view hierarchy.
+When a parent's URL partially matches, but none of the children do, a `NotFoundRoute` will be matched and its handler rendered at any level of your route/view hierarchy.